bitfox-git/azurebroadcast-functions/README.md

 ### Setup an Azure SignalR service

-1. Create service in Azure Portal
+1. Create the Azure SignalR service in Azure Portal

-2. Change Feature Flag
+2. Change the service Feature Flag
 ![](doc/FeatureFlags.png "Create Azure SignalR service")
 3. Copy and save the service endpoint in settings/key menu for later use.

 ### Setup an Azure Functions endpoint

 4. Use the Azure portal to setup an Azure Function.